briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 1. _(A)_ As used in this section:

-    1. _(1)_ "Estimated taxes" means the amount that the taxpayer reasonably estimates to be the taxpayer’s tax liability for the Municipality’s income tax for the current taxable year.
+    1. _(1)_ "Estimated taxes" means the amount that the taxpayer reasonably estimates to be the taxpayer's tax liability for the Municipality's income tax for the current taxable year.

     2. _(2)_ "Tax liability" means the total taxes due to the Municipality for